guslipkin/Spring2021/ECP 4044 ~ Economic Analysis/Gus The Grocer [FULL TITLE HERE].md

 # Conclusion

 ​	I may be tooting my own horn, so to speak, but I do not think that MiGrocery could have hired a better and more productive intern.
 I have shown time and time again that I am able to use skills in my toolset to expertly optimize current workloads and to automate tasks that could take weeks to complete by hand.
 Through profit maximization techniques with estimated numbers, I have shown that I can be more than ten times as productive as an employee doing the same task by hand.
 In discussing expected marginal utility, we learned that it makes sense for me to take on any special project that is expected to take more than a week to complete or that is an ongoing project.
 Because I am so much more productive on special projects, it makes sense for me to be switched to those full time rather than kept on log cards and loaned out to special projects on occasion.

+> Notes

+- time rate of value matters
+  - w = function of time to completion (raised to a negative)
+- v is amount of time put into it
+- Gus has limited time per week but morons aren't limited
+- Make w a function of time to completion and v is a function increasing in my time (2nd derivative is negative), then an internal solution should present
+- Get in time to completion in a concrete way
+- Explain T
+- NPV changes over time when doing things by hand
+  - Os and Ms are a sum
+- value moving forward is function of my time put into T
+  - Ms asymptotes off to 1
+- Talk theory before math